lashdid/record/README.md

 ## Why did I make this?

 Sometimes I need to record something from my screen.
-Because there is no default software for screen recording, downloading another software would be a waste of memory as I only need to use it once for a while.
+Because there is no default software for screen recording, downloading another software would be a waste of memory as I only need to use it once in a while.

 #### But there is [ScreenApp.IO](https://screenapp.io/)?